en

 Service offers a wealth of information on competitors’ activities along with the market’s product visibility.
 However, automated data collection will always be bound by the platform’s terms of service.
 Such violations could result in Google imposing some form of restrictions.

-In this guide, you will understand balancing compliance with flexibility considerations when operating Google Shopping scraper, and security approaches.
+In this guide, you will understand balancing compliance with flexibility considerations when operating the Google Shopping scraper and security approaches.

-Many issues need to be settled when selecting a Google Shopping data extraction scraper which include: objectives of the project, required amount of data, resource allocation, as well as the skill level of the information collecting personnel.
+Many issues need to be settled when selecting a Google Shopping data extraction scraper, which include the objectives of the project, the required amount of data, resource allocation, as well as the skill level of the information-collecting personnel.

 Generally, all tools fall into three broad categories: